April 28, 2024

 Casey Haywood

 Youth sports officials-referees, umpires, and judges-are the unsung heroes who ensure games are played fairly and safely.
 Whether you're a newly minted official or an experienced assignor coordinating a roster of talent, understanding how pay rates are determined helps you navigate a fragmented industry.
-We hope FairCall's efforts to share actual sports official pay rates will help to simplify, standardize and bring fairness to pay rate decisions in your area.
+We hope FairCall's efforts to share actual pay rates sports official pay rates will help to simplify, standardize and bring fairness to pay rate decisions in your area.

 Who Sets the Pay Rates?